adivasile/adivasile.github.io/_posts/2023-01-12-dotfiles-using-chezmoi.markdown

 # Outro

-I hope this was a useful entry for why and how you should start managing your dotfiles.
+I hope this was a useful entry about why and how you should start managing your dotfiles.

 Cheers.